 After a short lecturing post, teaching animal behaviour and evolutionary psychology at the University of Liverpool, I moved to Liverpool John Moores University where I am a Reader in Primate Behaviour and Co-Director of the Research Centre for Evolutionary Anthropology & Palaeoecology.
 My primary areas of research are social behaviour and socio-ecology of primates and other animals (see projects and publications under Research).
-I have been lead supervisor for seven PhD students and was fortunate recently, to be nominated by my students and awarded the “Outstanding Doctoral Supervisor” award.
+I have been lead supervisor for seven PhD students and recently, was fortunate to be nominated by my students and awarded the Faculty “Outstanding Doctoral Supervisor” Award.
 Enquiries from potential postdocs and PhD/MPhil students related to my areas of interest are always welcome.

 At LJMU, I teach animal behaviour, primatology and research methods to undergraduate and postgraduate students.
 I hold a teaching qualification (Fellow of the Higher Education Academy), an LJMU Teaching Observation Certificate and have received nominations for three successive years for “Amazing Supervisor” / “Amazing Personal Tutor” in the Liverpool Student Union Amazing Teaching Awards.